CAST:

 NOTES:

 I believe that if you invest in the right things, you will reap the benefits.
 Maybe not in the way you had intended, but the cumulative effect of following your truth will amount to something good in return.
-On the third and final day of our shoot, exhausted but optimistic about the footage we’d shot so far, we set up for the opening shot of the film, the one I’d played over and over in my head a thousand times.
+On the third and final day of our shoot, exhausted but optimistic about what we’d shot so far, we set up for the opening shot of the film, the one I’d played over and over in my head a thousand times before.
 I called ‘action’, and as we heard Aisha’s heels clicking their way across the bridge, a little fox strutted across the walkway, right through the bottom of frame.
 Our jaws dropped.
 If you choose to be cynical about shit like that, we are simply different people, that is a sign if ever there was one.

 That shot is what you see in the opening seconds of this movie.
 Whenever I have to get out of the car on the first day of a shoot, or have to wade through the logistical nightmare of contracts and invoices and location scouts and availabilities, I think about that lil’ fox and know that this is what me and Liz are meant to be doing.
 A huge huge thank you to everyone who made it happen, to Jack, and Darcey, and our parents, and our donors.